msi-ris/Tutorials/rnaseq_cmd.md

 [Return to top](#top)
 ### <a name="6.2"></a> 6.2 Links to Analysis Guides
 Various packages exist to analyze expression data.
-We have chosen to use `edgeR` in our pipeline, but the counts marix and group CSV are compatible with many others.
+We have chosen to use `edgeR` in our pipeline, but the counts matrix and group CSV are compatible with many others.
 In fact, one of the main use cases for `CHURP bulk_rnaseq` is to automate the generation of an expression counts matrix and metadata CSV so that gene expression can be analyzed in complex designs with specialized packages.